mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 	if __name__ == '__main__':
 		lc.create(texture)

-It does this by using the call to :func:`~.create()` to interrogate the :func:`texture()` function for type hints, for both the arguments that it expects and the value that it returns.
-It then uses the argument hints to decode the ``sys.argv`` information and pass that decoded information on a call to the actual function.
-After the function completes the return type hint is used to encode the results onto ``stdout``.
+It does this by using the call to :func:`~.create()` to interrogate the :func:`texture()` function, as described in the previous section.
 A side effect of providing this behaviour for the benefit of complex multiprocessing is that the same behaviour becomes useful at the command line;

 .. code-block:: console